Michalis-Mel/PawTales/README.md

 ## License

-PawTales is licensed under the MIT License, which means you can use, modify, and distribute it freely.
+PawTales is licensed under the <a href="https://github.com/Michalis-Mel/PawTales/blob/main/LICENSE">MIT License</a>, which means you can use, modify, and distribute it freely.
 However, we appreciate giving credit to the project.

 ## Thank you